hipe/tmx/fields/doc/issues/012-normal-normalization.md

-## temporary scratch space
+## the development of a simpler grammar space  :[#here.F]

+the simpler grammar space that we present here is one that we would like to assimliate into the broader "one ring" algorithm that occuplies the bulk of this document.

+however, for reasons we will explore throughout we may have to postpone or suspend such an effort. some such reasons:

+  - historical - it's a thick algo and it's just easier to keep it separate

+  - some of the novel reductions we propose below may have their own experimental merit.

+so whether we can or should ultimately assimilate this into the "one ring" facility is an open question we explore as we write this.

+what we refer to colloquially as "formal attributes" is formally a list of [#037.A] associations. (we may use these two terms somewhat interchangably, perferring one over the other mostly for idiomatic and/or historic reasons, as explored at [#here.appendix-A].)

-formal attribute sets can have formal attributes that define default values. also they can have formal attributes that somehow express their "requiredness" (refered to formally as "parameter arity"). here we explain what these classification mean and how they are related.
+for our purposes here, these associations express (somehow) their "required-ness" (formally "parameter arity") and maybe they express default values. here we explain what these classification mean and how they are related.

-implementing "requiredness" involves chosing some point in time as a "normalization point" and at that point determining (by some criteria) which of the required formal attributes have no corresponding actual value in the "attribute store" (or "entity" if you like).
+implementing "requiredness" involves chosing some point in time as a "normalization point" and at that point (by some criteria) deriving a reduced set of those associations that are required but have no corresponding actual value in the "value store" (colloquially "entity").

-similarly implementing defaulting involving chosing some point in time as a "normalization point" at at that time iterating through the formal attributes with defaults and by some criteria deciding whether to set the default value in the attribute store.
+similarly, implementing defaulting involving chosing some point in time as *its* "normalization point" at at that time iterating through the associations with defaults and by some criteria deciding whether to set the default value in the attribute store.

 (we reference these points in time as :[#here.A].)

+(it's worth mentioning now that the "one ring" algorithm has a different wa of doing this EDIT)

 keep this in mind as we present the below points, because we'll come back to it. for this latest treatment, we propose that:

-(EDIT: still good but need to accomodate flip/flip)

-  • every formal attribute is either required or optional.
+  - every association is either required or optional (i.e this meta-association is universal, binary, and mutually exclusive.)

-  • our syntax supports only an `optional` flag (not a `required` flag).

-  • to define a default for an attribute implies that the attribute is optional. (i.e all attributes with defaults are optional.)
+  - currently this meta-grammar supports only an `optional` flag and there is no `required` flag; so any association that is not explicitly or (as described below) implicitly defined as `optional` is `required`.  (the desire to make this configurable to be the other way is tracked with #wish :[#007.D].)

+  - parenthetically we must explain now that our "one ring" conception of normalization allows for the real possibility that defaulting can fail.
+    (this specific provision and the broader point made here are both explored further at [#here.E].) without this provision, it would seem meaningless to model an association as both being required and having a default (because if it has a default, it's not really required, is it?); but given this provision it then becomes meaningful to express an association that is both required and has a defaulting proc, because a required association that has a defaulting proc that fails should fail the whole invocation whereas an optional association whose defaulting proc fails should not.
+HOWEVER, it may be the case that [#007.B] attributes actors are so simple that they DO follow the more simple meta-grammar explained here. #open [#007.C] tracks this tension.

-  • it is therefor redundant to define an attribute as `optional` and to define a default for it. we will make it a syntax error to do so, to enforce consistency in user definitions. (:#here)
+  - so IFF we accept the simpler provision of above, it is then redundant to define an association as `optional` and to define a default for it. we will make it a syntax error to do so, to enforce consistency in user definitions. :[#here.F.1]

-  • insomuch as we "nilify" optionals, THEN defining an attribute as `optional` is equivalent to defining that it has a default of `nil`.
+  - to the extent to which we want to and do "nilify" optionals (which, currently we do and do); THEN defining an association as `optional` is equivalent to defining that it has a default of `nil`.

-  • we may then forbid a default of `nil` for this same reason (insomuch as we "nililfy" optionals.) (:#here-2)
+  - IFF the above provision is in place, we can then simplify things by forbidding the use of `nil` as a default. (for such cases you must use the `optional` flag instead.) :[#here.F.2]

-  • IF every formal fits into one of the three categories:
+  - THEN FINALLY, IFF every association falls into one of these 3 *categories*:

-      * required,
+      - required,
-      * explicitly "defaultant" because the defaulting is defined -or-
+      - explicitly "defaultant" because there's a default value -or-
-      * implicitly defaultant because it is `optional`;
+      - implicitly defaultant because it's `optional`;

-    THEN every formal is either required or effectively defaultant (:#here-3).
+    THEN every formal is either required or effectively defaultant. :[#here.F.3] we may describe "effictively defaultants" as begin "non-requireds" (perhaps because it's more self-documenting) but these are the same.

 as suggested but not synthesized above, formal attribute sets that involve defaulting and/or requiredness are ones that need this